 Keep Infrastructure up-to-date

-and control your IT costs working lifespan, network devices need to be maintained by applying security patches, operating system updates, software updates and anti-virus updates.
-Much of this can be automatic, but care needs to take to ensure an update does not adversely affect installed software.
+Network devices need to be maintained by applying security patches, operating system updates, software updates and anti-virus updates.
+Much of this can be automatic.
+Companies need to ensure an update does not adversely affect installed software.
 One vendor’s update may have an effect on another vendor’s installed applications, so evaluation of updates and patches is a recommended practice.

 Cycle Out Aging Equipment